2 1 2 Divided By 3 In Fraction Form

 Definitions and Foundations

 The process of converting a mixed number to an improper fraction involves multiplying the whole number by the denominator of the fractional part, adding the numerator, and then placing the result over the original denominator.
 For 2 1/2, you multiply 2 (the whole number) by 2 (the denominator), which gives 4.
-Then, you add 1 (the numerator) to get 5.
+That said, then, you add 1 (the numerator) to get 5.
 The improper fraction is therefore 5/2.

 Steps to Solve 2 1/2 Divided by 3 in Fraction Form